 If preferred a store admin can change the cookie pop-up content using Labels Editor.

 The next thing your store customers and visitors will have to deal with will be the customer consent checkboxes on checkout page, on the registration page and on the contact us page.

 Registered customers will need to tick the checkbox only once and anonymous users will have to confirm their consent every time they place an order or submit a request in the Contact Us form.

-The text of the consent checkboxes can also be editer in the Webmaster mode the same way as described above for the cookie pop-up.
+The text of the consent checkboxes can also be editer using Labels Editor the same way as described above for the cookie pop-up.

-Also there is a link in customers’ area that allows deleting customers profiles.
-Profile deletion removes the data stored in the profile and communication with the store owner and sellers.
+Also there is a link in customers’ area that allows deleting a profile.
+Profile deletion removes the data stored in a profile and the communication with the store owner and sellers.